Keio University

 Keio University alumni.
 Specialization: Chinese Literature

 Popular novels of this era are also visually lively.
-Mainly from the late Ming dynasty onwards, books containing additional elements called "pingdian" (commentary) were actively published alongside the main text of the novel.
-There are two elements to pingdian.
-One is the critic's comments on the main text, which are placed in various formats: next to the characters, in the top margin, inserted between lines, or placed before and after each episode.
-The other is symbols placed next to the characters in the text to emphasize highlights, with various types used such as "ヽ," "〇," "◎," and "△."
+Primarily from the late Ming dynasty onwards, books containing additional elements called "commentary" (pingdian) in the main text of the novel were actively published.
+Commentary consists of two elements.
+One is the critic's comments on the main text of the work, which are placed next to the characters, in the margins at the top of the text, inserted between lines, or placed before and after each story in various formats.
+The other is symbols placed next to the characters in the text to emphasize the highlights of the work, using various types such as "ヽ," "〇," "◎," and "△."